-Materials Protection, Control, and Accounting.
+Materials Protection, Control, and Accounting

 Many in the United States have expressed concerns about the safety and security of nuclear materials located at civilian research facilities in the former Soviet Union.
 Government-to-government projects at facilities that housed nuclear materials began in 1994.
 In a parallel effort that sought to reduce delays in these projects, experts from the U.S. nuclear laboratories, which are a part of DOE, also began less formal contacts with their counterparts in Russia to identify and solve safety and security problems at Russian facilities.
 Together, these government-to-government and lab-to-lab projects evolved into an effort to apply Material Protection, Control and Accounting (MPC&A) techniques to Russian facilities.

 According to the Department of Energy, the MPC&A program has provided assistance at more than 50 facilities in the former Soviet Union.
 At many of these facilities, the program focused on providing upgrades to security to reduce the risk of a loss of materials.
 These upgrades include the installation of improved security systems that use modern technology and strict material control and accounting systems.
 The program has also provided security training for Russian nuclear specialists.
-In recent years, the Bush Administration has expanded the focus of the program to include efforts to secure radiological materials that would not be suitable for nuclear weapons but could be used in radiological dispersal devices, and to improve border security and monitoring to discourage and detect illicit efforts to transfer these materials.
-Some have questioned whether the expanded focus might dilute funding for central security and accounting programs.
-Others, however, note that the Bush Administration and Congress have supported increased funding for these efforts as the focus has expanded.
+During the past decade, the United States expanded the program to include efforts to secure radiological materials that would not be suitable for nuclear weapons but could be used in radiological dispersal devices, and to improve border security and monitoring to discourage and detect illicit efforts to transfer these materials.

-Access to Russian Facilities.
-A GAO study released in early 2003 noted that Russia continues to deny the United States access to many facilities that are apart of the weapons complex maintained by Russia's Ministry of Atomic Affairs (MINATOM).
+Access to Russian Facilities

+A GAO study released in early 2003 noted that Russia continues to deny the United States access to many facilities that are a part of the weapons complex maintained by Russia's Ministry of Atomic Affairs (MINATOM).
 As a result, the United States cannot even begin to address security and accounting concerns for a majority of the nuclear materials at risk in Russia.
 In addition, because access problems have slowed program implementation, DOE maintains significant balances of unallocated funds from prior years.
 Congress has expressed concerns about these funds, particularly as it adds more money to DOE's budget for nonproliferation programs.

-CRS Report RL31957, Nonproliferation and Threat Reduction Assistance: U.S. Programs in the Former Soviet Union, by Amy F. Woolf.
+CRS Report RL31957, Nonproliferation and Threat Reduction Assistance: U.S. Programs in the Former Soviet Union, by Amy F. Woolf

-State Department Programs.
+State Department Programs

 After the collapse of the Soviet Union in 1991, many experts feared that scientists from Russia's nuclear weapons complex might sell their knowledge to other nations seeking nuclear weapons.
 Many of these scientists had worked in the Soviet Union's "closed" nuclear cities where they had enjoyed relatively high salaries and prestige, but their jobs evaporated during Russia's economic and political crises in the early 1990s.
 Even those scientists who retained their jobs saw their incomes decline sharply as Russia was unable to pay their salaries for months at a time.
 In response to these concerns, the United States, Japan, the European Union, and Russia established the International Science and Technology Center (ISTC) in Moscow.
 A similar center began operating in Kiev in 1993.
 In subsequent years, several other former Soviet states have joined and other nations have added their financial support.